IBM/dstc-noesis/docs/public/_sources/faq.rst.txt

 2. **What should we submit**?

     You are required to submit the responses to the test dataset that will be released on the 10th of September.
-The format of the responses to be submitted will be announced later.
+The format of the responses can be found under `submissions` section.

 3. **Do we need to work on both datasets**?